evolbioinfo/goalign/docs/index.md

 	3. Clustal
     4. Phylip
     If none of these formats is recognized, then will exit with an error.
 Please also note that in `--auto-detect` mode, phylip format is considered as not strict.
+* `--alphabet`: Used to specify which alphabet must be used to parse the alignment.
+It can be `auto` (default), `aa`, or `nt`.
+By default, the alphabet is deduced from the content of the input file.
+In the case of nexus format, when `--alphabet auto` is specified, the alphabet specified in the nexus file is used.
+Otherwise, this option overrides the nexus file alphabet.

 Output is written to stdout by default, but can be generally written to files with the `-o` option.
 If the given output file has a `.gz` or `.xz` extension, the output is compressed accordingly.